dotnet/reactive/.github/ISSUE_TEMPLATE/issue_rx.md

 ---
 name: Issue report for Rx
-about: Creates an issue report regarding a bug, question of feature request for Rx.NET
+about: Creates an issue report regarding a bug, question or feature request for Rx.NET
 title: ''
 labels: '[area] Rx'
 assignees: ''